First-order asymptotics for the structure of the inhomogeneous random graph: Introduction

 We describe the asymptotics for the IRG in terms of two ER random graphs by using a coupling argument: a global upper bound, and a local lower bound.
 The latter is constructed such that only those vertices with weights close to the argmax of the kernel are present.
 Our result formalizes the intuitive idea that some structural properties of the IRG are characterized by the densest regions of the graph.
 We give precise conditions under which this happens.
 Crucially, our technique works both in the dense case $\lambda_n\equiv 1$ and in the sparse case $\lambda_n=O(n)$.
-To illustrate this, we study the chromatic number in the sparse IRG, and the quasi-clique number in the dense IRG.
+To illustrate this, we study the maximum degree in the sparse IRG, and the quasi-clique number in the dense IRG.
 However, our technique is only able to capture the leading order behavior of such properties.
 Obtaining higher-order asymptotics would require a more careful analysis of the behavior of $k$ in the whole domain $[0,1]^2$, not only close to its argmax.

-The structure of the ER random graph for large $n$ and all values of $p\in[0,1]$ is known in great detail owing to the rich literature on the subject.
+The structure of the ER random graph for large $n$ and all values of $p\in[0,1]$ is well understood owing to a rich literature on the subject.
+Recent results presented in \cite{de2022unusually} describe the size of unusually large components in near-critical ER graphs, providing a useful benchmark for analyzing analogous structural properties in inhomogeneous random graphs.
 On the contrary, few results on the structure of the IRG are available.
-In particular, we refer to \cite{achlioptas2004two, alon1997concentration, bollobas1988chromatic, coja2008chromatic,luczak1991chromatic,mcdiarmid1990chromatic,shamir1987sharp} for the study of the chromatic number on the ER random graph.
-Finally, \cite{balister2019dense, matula1972employee,matula1976largest} studies the size of the largest clique and quasi-clique in an ER random graph.
+In particular, we refer to \cite{bollobas1998random, frieze2015introduction, frieze2024maximum} for the study of the maximum degree on the ER random graph.
+Finally, \cite{balister2019dense, matula1976largest, matula1972employee} studies the size of the largest clique and quasi-clique in an ER random graph.
 In \cite[Section 3.1]{bogerd2020cliques} a heuristic is given to extend these results to the IRG.
 In fact, our work was inspired by the recognition that the heuristic in \cite{bogerd2020cliques} is rather general and can be turned into a general technique to study graph properties other than the clique number.